ktbh4jc/esusu-domain-challenge/readme.md

 My first step is to try to list out all requirements for each question in order to make sure I fully grasp the problem.
 I will also be adding in my initial ideas with after a `>` in the line below, just to show my notes.

+## Running this project
+Note: I am doing this on my Ubuntu laptop, so I will be writing these instructions assuming a unix-like environment.
+Any specific installation notes will be for Ubuntu.
+I expect this would work on MacOS as well, but installation steps would be different.
+1) Ensure `go` is installed and working on your machine.
+2) navigate to the `meme-test` directory (where this readme is stored).
+3) Run `go build` to compile
+4) Run `go run .` to start the server
+5) Run `go test ./...` to run all tests

 ## Requirements
 Memes as a Service (MaaS) is an API for fetching memes with one API call